tsengia/tsengia.github.io/_posts/2023-01-17-route-engine-a1.md

 While learning JavaScript and HTML5 for game development, I created my own web-based IDE for rapidly testing and debugging the games I would create.
 I callled my IDE the RouteEngineA1 studio.

+The IDE has code highlighting thanks to a JavaScript library called [Code Mirror](https://codemirror.net/).

 <div class="note" >
   <a href="assets/static/route-engine-a1/studio.html" >Try out the RouteEngineA1 studio here!</a>
 </div>